moataz-adel-iosdeveloper/News-Ios-Application/README.md

 * from terminal navigate to project location by using cd (project folder location in your machine)
 * run comment (pod install)
 * open file (NewsApplication.xcworkspace)
+* you have to add two scheme for NewsApplication and NewsApplicationTests
+* choose scheme you need to run
+  # change Api key
+ from Constants -> URLs -> DomainUrl.swift . change appKey with your key
+  # how to generate new key ?
+ you need to sign up for an API key at: https://developer.nytimes.com/get-started,
 * choose your simulator and run it